Get insider access

 3.41 dB

-The LG UQ90 has an okay frequency response.
-Like most TVs, the low-frequency extension (LFE) is very high as it has very little bass, with very little thump or rumble.
-Above the LFE, the frequency response is well-balanced at moderate listening levels, so dialogue is clear and isn't lost in the background.
-At max volume, there's a bit more compression, especially in the mid and high treble range.
+The TV has an okay frequency response.
+Like most TVs, the low-frequency extension (LFE) is very high, so it has very little bass and very little thump or rumble.
+Above the LFE, the frequency response is well-balanced at moderate listening levels, so dialogue is clear and not lost in the background.
+There's a bit more compression at max volume, especially in the mid and high-treble range.

 7.2